-Pumps, Motors, and Energy Efficiency - Pumps and Motors Division continued the pump and motor replacement program and developed energy management strategies and practices to reduce operational pumping costs during Time-of-Use pumping periods.
-This resulted in continued energy savings and provided funds for additional pump station replacements and/or the construction of future solar projects.
-All of the newly rebuilt pumps are now constructed with mechanical seals to eliminate the packing leaks caused by wear and tear in the older pump designs.
+Pumps, Motors, and Energy Efficiency -

+Pumps and Motors Division continued the pump and motor replacement program and developed energy management strategies and practices to reduce operational pumping costs during Time-of-Use pumping periods combined with the use of our natural gas pumps, has resulted in continued energy savings for the District.
+All of the newly rebuilt pumps are now constructed with mechanical seals to eliminate the packing leaks caused by wear and tear in the older pump designs and reduces water loss across the wide spectrum of pumps the District operates.